labdaddy/Labs-aand-resources/but-first.md

 ## PATH:

+But first...
+People talk about soft skills all the time and important as they are - what are five HARD skills which every sysadmin must know/master?

+Keeping it more generic as some sysadmins have the joy of not running Windows:

+1. Networking

+2. Monitoring systems

+3. Automation

+4. Identity and Access management.

+5. Coffee brewing.

-U of P courses:
+### U of P courses:

 [C175, Systems Admin & Security](https://cyberlab.pacific.edu/courses/comp175)

 [C177, Computer Networking](https://cyberlab.pacific.edu/courses/comp177)

-CLOUD STUFF
+### CLOUD STUFF

 [Cloud resume challenge: AWS](https://cloudresumechallenge.dev/docs/the-challenge/aws/)